Description

 Summary

-- The Self-Administration Chamber is an operant chamber used in reward-seeking and drug abuse research.
+• The Self-Administration Chamber is an operant chamber used in reward-seeking and abuse research.

-- The apparatus comes with an electrified-shock grid that can be used to evaluate stress- or fear-induced drug-seeking.
+• The apparatus comes with an electrified-shock grid that can be used to evaluate stress- or fear-induced substance-seeking.
 Audio and light cues are also available.